 You can serve kofta kebab in a few different ways.
 Traditionally, beef or lamb kofta kebab is served with a side of white rice or wrapped in a warm pita with some tzatziki, a simple classic Greek salad or fresh tomatoes, onion, parsley and pickles.

 In Turkey, restaurants sometimes serve turkish kofta kebab with a side of cacik which balances the meal.
-You can also serve these homemade beef koftas with fattoush salad, some warm naan and drizzle with our tasty yogurt tahini sauce for a complete tasty meal.
-Kefte kebab also goes very well with Mediterranean roasted vegetables or easy Lebanese rice with vermicelli.
+You can also serve these homemade beef koftas with fattoush salad, some warm naan and drizzle with our tasty yogurt tahini sauce for a complete meal.
+This recipe also goes very well with Mediterranean roasted vegetables or easy Lebanese rice with vermicelli.

-Make the meat mixture, scoop out the mixture using a cookie scoop and form it into small disks. place them on a baking sheet lined with a parchment paper and freeze for one hour.
+Make the meat mixture, scoop out the mixture using a cookie scoop and form it into small disks.
+Place them on a baking sheet lined with parchment paper and freeze for one hour.
 Then transfer them into freezer safe bags and freeze for up to 2 months.